-39th Cong., 1st Sess.
+The citation of Lynch that CASA attributes generally to the Congressional Globe appears to originate from a single reference by Representative William Lawrence during the 1866 Civil Rights Act debates, where Rep. Lawrence cited a supposed note in Kent's Commentaries that does not mention Lynch.
+See Cong.
+Globe, 39th Cong., 1st Sess.
 1832 (1866) (statement of Rep. Lawrence) (citing, e.g., 2 Kent Comm.
 278 note).
 Kent's Commentaries stand for the opposite proposition, namely, that not just birth but allegiance as well was necessary to confer automatic citizenship.
-See, Kent, 2 Commentaries on American Law 4 n.(b) (1860) (10th ed.) ("Natives are all persons born within the jurisdiction and allegiance of the United States" (emphasis added); Lash, supra, at 44 & n.230.
+See, James Kent, 2 Commentaries on American Law 4 n.(b) (1860) (10th ed.) ("Natives are all persons born within the jurisdiction and allegiance of the United States" (emphasis added); Lash, supra, at 44 & n.230.

 Moreover, Representative Lawrence's isolated reference to Lynch stands in stark contrast to the text of the 1866 Civil Rights Act ("all persons born in the United States and not subject to any foreign power" (emphasis added)), as well as explicit statements made by the primary sponsors of the bill.
 Representative John Bingham, explaining the 1866 Act's language, clarified that it applied to those "born within the jurisdiction of the United States of parents not owing allegiance to any foreign sovereignty."
 Cong.
-Globe, 39th Cong., 1st Sess.
-1291 (1866) (statement of Rep. Bingham).
+Globe, 39th Cong., 1st Sess. at 1291 (statement of Rep. Bingham).
 Senator Lyman Trumbull, the Act's sponsor, repeatedly echoed this, stating the goal was "to make citizens of everybody born in the United States who owe allegiance to the United States."
 Cong.
-Globe, 39th Cong., 1st Sess.
-572 (1866) (statement of Sen. Trumbull); see also id. at 527.
-The same is true during the follow-on debate over the Fourteenth Amendment by that Amendment's primary sponsors.
-Senator Jacob Howard, who introduced the "subject to the jurisdiction thereof" language, stated it meant "a full and complete jurisdiction ... the same jurisdiction in extent and quality as applies to every citizen of the United States now."
-Cong.
-Globe, 39th Cong., 1st Sess.
-2895 (1866) (statement of Sen. Howard).
-He explicitly noted this would exclude children of "foreigners, aliens" born in the U.S. (along with diplomats) precisely because they did not fall under this complete jurisdiction.
-Id.
-Senator Lyman Trumbull, Chairman of the Senate Judiciary Committee, strongly concurred, defining "subject to the jurisdiction of the United States" as requiring "complete jurisdiction," "[n]ot owing allegiance to anybody else."
-Cong.
-Globe, 39th Cong., 1st Sess.
-2893 (1866) (statement of Sen. Trumbull).
+Globe, 39th Cong., 1st Sess. at 572 (statement of Sen. Trumbull); see also id. at 527.
 This requirement, rooted in consent and political allegiance rather than the feudal concept of jus soli underlying Lynch, necessarily excluded those whose allegiance was owed, through their parents, to a foreign power.
-See, e.g., id.; Erler, supra, at 190-91 John C. Eastman, From Feudalism to Consent: Rethinking Birthright Citizenship, Heritage Found.
+See, e.g., id. ; Erler, supra, at 190-91; John C. Eastman, From Feudalism to Consent: Rethinking Birthright Citizenship, Heritage Found.
 Legal Mem.
 No. 18, at 7 (2006).